DivyanshGohil/divyanshgohil.github.io/_posts/2025-03-10-Building a Blue Team Home Lab: Part 1.md

-## 🛡️ Building a Blue Team Home Lab: Part 1 - Introduction
+## 🛡️ Building a Blue Team Home Lab - Part 1 : Introduction

 Welcome to the first part of my Blue Team Home Lab series!
 This guide is for anyone who wants to build a hands-on virtual cybersecurity lab—without spending a fortune.